mui/material-ui/docs/pages/blog/2022-developer-survey-results.md

 ### How did you first hear about MUI?

 The majority of community members heard about MUI through their workplaces, indicating MUI's widespread use in various companies.
 Interestingly but not surpring, a substantial number of people are learning about MUI through online videos.
-We plan on starting doing some videos as well, but we’d like to leave a big shout-out to all MUI-content creators out there:
+We plan on starting doing some videos as well, but we'd like to leave a big shout-out to all MUI-content creators out there:

-Thank you, and let us know what you’re making!
+Thank you, and let us know what you're making!

 <img src="/static/blog/2022-developer-survey-results/2.png" style="width: 630px; margin-top: 16px; margin-bottom: 8px;" alt="" />